Lifted Model Checking for Relational MDPs: Experiments

 \subsection{Q3: How well does pCTL-REBEL handle indefinite-horizon formulae?}

-PCTL-REBEL suffers a runtime explosion when cheking a formula that has an indefinite horizon.
-Specifically, the runtime grows exponentially with respect to the horizon.
-This experiment aims at analyzing pCTL-REBEL's performance of handling indefinite-horizon formulae.
-We use the reachability property $\mathtt{P_{\geq0.5}[F\; on(a,b)]}$ that has an indefinite horizon in the blocks world.
+PCTL-REBEL suffers from runtime explosions when checking a formula that has an indefinite horizon.
+In specific, the runtime grows exponentially with respect to the horizon.
+This experiment aims at analyzing the cause of the runtime explosion.
+We use the reachability property $\mathtt{P_{\geq0.5}[F\; on(a,b)]}$ that has an indefinite horizon.

-To analyze the cause of runtime explosion, we split the checking process of an indefinite-horizon formula into two stages: (1) the \textit{state recognition stage} and (2) the \textit{value convergence stage}.
+To analyze the cause of the runtime explosion, we split the \textit{iterations} of checking an indefinite-horizon formula into two stages: (1) the \textit{state recognition stage} and (2) the \textit{value convergence stage}.
 In the state recognition stage, pCTL-REBEL identifies new satisfying states in each iteration.
 This stage ends when no more new satisfying states are found.
-In the value convergence stage, all states found by pCTL-REBEL have already been identified in the previous stage.
-As a consequence, the second stage, in practice, only updates the values of the identified states until convergence.
-Notice that these two stages are just for analyzing purposes as pCTL-REBEL conducts exactly the same computation in both stages.
+In the value convergence stage, pCTL-REBEL does not discover new states, and only updates probabilities of all identified states until convergence.
+Notice that these two stages are just for analyzing purposes as pCTL-REBEL conducts exactly the same computation in all iterations in both stages.

-PCTL-REBEL suffers from a runtime explosion when checking an indefinite-horizon formula.
-Specifically, runtime increases exponentially when \textit{the number of required iterations} grows, as shown Figure \ref{fig:block world limit}(a).
-It also shows that most of the runtime is taken by the value convergence stage.
-Moreover, Figure \ref{fig:block world limit}(b) shows in detail that the later iterations are more expensive than the earlier iterations.
-This means that although the job of the value convergence state is seemingly easier than the state recognition stage, it takes way more time due to the redundant computation attempting to identify new states.
+We show the runtime growth of $\mathtt{P_{\geq0.5}[F\; on(a,b)]}$ in Figure~\ref{fig:block world limit} with respect to the domain size.
+Figure~\ref{fig:block world limit}(a) shows the runtime explodes with respect to \textit{the number of required iterations}, and illustrates that most of the runtime is taken by the value convergence stage.
+Moreover, Figure~\ref{fig:block world limit}(b) shows that within one checking process, later iterations are more expensive than earlier iterations.
+This means that although the job of the value convergence state is seemingly easier than the state recognition stage, in practice, it takes more time.
+This extra computation time comes from pCTL-REBEL's attempts at identifying new states in the value convergence stage.

 In summary, pCTL-REBEL suffers from a runtime explosion when handling indefinite formulae.
 The main cause is the redundant computation conducted in the value convergence stage.
-That is, pCTL-REBEL performs the same computation without being aware of the two-stage nature of the indefinite-horizon formulae.
+That is, pCTL-REBEL performs the same computation without being aware of the two-stage nature of the model checking process.
 This problem can be mitigated by optimizing the algorithm so as to reduce the time taken by the second stage.
-The optimization should benefit finite-horizon formulae that has a large step
+The optimization should benefit all indefinite-horizon formulae.